 Your teeth, health and well-being matter more than anything.
 Everyone should be able to eat well, talk easily – and – not suffer the detrimental loss of vital bone tissue.
 Without natural teeth, your jawbone gradually disintegrates and facial features slowly fall in.
-Now, with life-changing implant supported dentures, you can now prevent detrimental bone loss.
+With implant-supported dentures, you can now prevent detrimental bone loss.

 Implant dentures vs. normal dentures: what’s the difference?

-Implant supported dentures are secure dentures that require dental implants for attachment.
+Implant-supported dentures are secure dentures that require dental implants for attachment.
 Normal dentures only rest on the gums.
 Read more on our denture and implant options here >

 Dental implants: preventing bone shrinkage